propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.34 - 2022-05-17 =
+* Added new cascading location dropdown feature whereby choosing a top level parent location would pre-fill next location dropdown with child locations.
+Can be enabled using Template Assistant add on.
+* Added new Elementor Reference Number widget
+* Added new filter 'propertyhive_address_keywords_to_query' so address keywords passed to query can be customised
+* Added 'minimum_bedrooms' attribute to [properties] shortcode
+* Passed property ID(s) through as new argument to existing 'propertyhive_property_enquiry_form_fields' filter
+* Replaced [applicant_dear] tag in owner viewing confirmation emails
+* Ensured existing auto match email cron is cleared before scheduling it again when settings are saved
+* Corrected issue with Elementor Gallery widget breaking styling of property details page
+* Declared compatibility for WordPress 5.9.3

 = 1.5.33 - 2022-03-30 =
 * Ordered Tenancy Key Dates grid in descending date order